Igigog/anomaly-modding-book/src/configs/inventory_icons.md

 ### II.A.
 Generalities

 To create and edit your icon sheet, you'll need a specialized software program.
 Many exist, and it's really up to your personal preferences.
-I personally use [Paint.NET](https://www.getpaint.net/download.html)(Free), but you can use [GIMP](https://www.gimp.org/downloads/)(Free), [ImageMagick](https://imagemagick.org/script/download.php)(Free), [Adobe Photoshop](https://www.adobe.com/products/photoshop.html)(Paid), etc.
+I personally use [Paint.NET](https://www.getpaint.net/download.html) (Free), but you can use [GIMP](https://www.gimp.org/downloads/) (Free), [ImageMagick](https://imagemagick.org/script/download.php) (Free), [Adobe Photoshop](https://www.adobe.com/products/photoshop.html) (Paid), etc.

 First, you will need to create a DirectDraw Surface (.dds) file at the location you defined in the item's config.
 Here, following the same example, that will be `gamedata\textures\ui\icons\` with a file called `my_icon_sheet.dds`.

-For your icons to look good, and have maximum compatibility from DX8 to DX11, you want to respect two criteria :
+For your icons to look good, and have maximum compatibility, you should :
-1. The x and y resolution of your texture must be a power of 2 : `128x256` or `256x256` or `1024x512`, etc.;
+1. Have the x and y resolution of your texture must be a power of 2 : `128x256` or `256x256`, etc.;
-2. When saving the icon sheet, use `ARGB8` (also called `A8R8G8B8`) format.
+2. Save the icon sheet, using `ARGB8` (also called `A8R8G8B8`) format;
-3. The background of your icon sheet should be transparent (don't use a white background like in the rest of the guide).
+3. Make the background of your icon sheet should be transparent.

 You can think of your sheet as a grid of "slots".
 Each slot is 50px by 50px.
 So if you want your icon to be 1 slot, it should be 50px by 50px, two slots vertically 100px by 50px, etc.